mark-watson/hy-lisp-python-book/manuscript/webscrape.md

     (print uri ":" text)))
 ~~~~~~~~

 This simply prints our URIs and text (separated with the string ":") for each link on the home page.
-On line 14, the comma character at the start of the return list indicates that we are constructing a tuple.
+On line 13 we discard any anchor elements that do not contain text.
+On line 14 the comma character at the start of the return list indicates that we are constructing a tuple.
+Lines 16-18 define a main function that is used when running this file art the command line.
+This is similar to how main functions can be defined in Python to allow a library file to also be run as a command line tool.

 A few lines of output from today's front page is:

 {linenos=off}
 ~~~~~~~~